 So, where is the best place to save this money for retirement?
 In tax-advantaged retirement accounts, of course!
 We’re talking about your 401(k), 403(b), traditional IRA and/or Roth IRA.
 These kinds of accounts allow you to avoid paying taxes on market growth (capital gains), which really makes a big difference in how much you can accumulate over the long run.

 If your company has a plan available, the easiest thing to do is to save there through automatic payroll deductions.
-These types of plans have a 2018 contribution limit of $18,500 or $24,500 if you are over 50.
-In 2019, the individual limit changes to $19,000.
+401(k)s and plans like them have a 2019 contribution limit of $19,00 or $25,000 if you are over 50.
 If your company offers a matching contribution (a.k.a free money), you definitely want to put in at least as much as they will match.

-If you have maxed out contributions to your company plan and still want to save more, you can put an additional total of $5,500 (or $6,500 if you are over 50) for 2018 ($6,000 in 2019) in a traditional or Roth IRA.
+If you have maxed out contributions to your company plan and still want to save more, you can put an additional total of $6,000 (or $6,500 if you are over 50) for 2019 in a traditional or Roth IRA.
 Remember that Roth IRAs — unlike their traditional counterparts — allow you to grow post-tax money that you can potentially pull out totally tax-free in retirement.

 Don’t Forget About Taxes and Inflation